hen900/mykoprisma_server/README.md

 ### Override Controller

-- **POST `/setOverride`**: Manually set the status of the actuators.
+- **POST `/setOverride`**: Manually sets the status of the actuators.
 They can be set individually or all together.
 For example, to manually turn on actuator 4, send a POST request to `/setOverride` with the following JSON payload:

   ```json
   {